5 MIN READ

 Pop-up fertilizer is applied in-furrow with the seed, which makes nutrients like N and P more accessible to the plant.
 If fertilizer use rates are too high or planting time conditions too dry, salt injury can affect the germination of the seed and hamper early growth of seedling corn plants.
 When injury occurs, stands are reduced as plants are killed or injured and become unable to compete with adjacent corn plants.

 Corn seedlings suffering from starter fertilizer injury often lack roots or have roots that look like they have been burned off (Figure 1).
-If you dig up the plants, the radicle, or the first emerging root, will typically be short and the tip will be brown or black.
-The radicle can be killed in severe cases of damage.
-Seedlings from affected seeds that germinate are often stunted or may have a wilted or spindly appearance.
-Fields exhibiting damage can have uneven emergence with injured plants scattered throughout the field in no specific pattern.
+The radicle, or the first emerging root, will typically be short with a brown or black tip.
+The radicle can be killed in severe cases of injury.
+Injured seedlings that germinate are often stunted or may have a wilted or spindly appearance.
+Fields exhibiting injury can have an uneven emergence with injured plants scattered throughout the field in no specific pattern.
 Changes in soil texture or moisture levels in the field can be the reason for this scattering of injured plants.
-Damaged plants may recover by growing new roots, but they can be set back enough to cause a reduction in yield potential.
+Injured plants may recover by growing new roots, but they can be set back enough to cause a reduction in yield potential.

 Figure 1.
 Starter fertilizer injury to radicle.